Rock music in Denmark: Historical development

-Denmark is a European country that began importing popular American rock and roll music in the 1950s, when that style was conquering audiences across the continent.
 Danish jazz and dance bands and soloists like Ib Jensen, Otto Brandenburg, Peter Plejl and Ib Glindemann brought the style to Danish listeners.
 At the end of the decade, the English band The Shadows was a major influence on the first pioneers of the era, The Cliffters and The Rocking Ghosts.

 In the early 1960s, British R&B and beat bands inspired Danish counterparts like The Hitmakers, Sir Henry & His Butlers, The Defenders and The Beefeaters, as well as the breakthrough band Steppeulvene, whose 1967 LP Hip revolutionized the field of Danish rock by fusing American folk rock.
 Young Flowers was the first rock trio; some of their songs were in Danish language, but several others were adaptions of Walt Whitman lyrics.
 Alrune Rod and Savage Rose were among the popular bands in Denmark throughout the 1960s and early 1970s.
 Still, Danish rock and pop music in those days resembled more of German schlager than American or British rock.
 Jazz bands like Blue Sun, Burnin Red Ivanhoe, Secret Oyster and Maxwells also moved towards rock.
 At the close of the decade, much of the rock world was incorporating sociopolitical lyrics, along with the rise of the counterculture.
 Denmark's contribution to this field included Gasolin, Gnags, Jomfru Ane Band and Røde Mor.

 Among middle-aged and older Danes, schlager-resembling Danish folk rock was gaining popularity those days, chiefly artists like John Mogensen, Otto Brandenburg and Kim Larsen.